beekhof/jira-tool/README.md

 - **`default_task_type`** (required): Default issue type (e.g., "Task", "Story", "Bug")
 - **`story_point_options`** (optional): List of story point values for estimation (default: Fibonacci sequence)
 - **`story_points_field_id`** (optional): Custom field ID for story points in your Jira instance (default: `customfield_10016`)
-  - **Automatically detected during `jira init`**: The tool will query your Jira instance to find the story points field
+  - **Automatically detected during `jira utils init`**: The tool will query your Jira instance to find the story points field
   - If automatic detection fails, it falls back to `customfield_10016`
   - You can manually configure it in your config file if needed

 #### Gemini AI Settings

 - **`gemini_model`** (optional): Gemini model to use (default: `gemini-2.5-flash`)
-  - Available models can be listed with: `jira models`
+  - Available models can be listed with: `jira utils models`
   - Common options: `gemini-2.5-flash`, `gemini-2.5-pro`, `gemini-2.0-flash`
 - **`max_questions`** (optional): Maximum number of questions in Q&A flow (default: `4`)
 - **`review_page_size`** (optional): Number of tickets per page in review command (default: `10`)